-The State ended FY 2018 with a positive fund balance in the General Fund of approximately \$5.389 billion as calculated under generally accepted accounting principles ("GAAP").
+The State ended FY 2019 with a positive fund balance in the General Fund of approximately \$5.976 billion as calculated under generally accepted accounting principles ("GAAP").
 This represents a significant turnaround from the negative ending balances experienced during the recession which reached -\$778 million at June 30, 2009.
-The Savings Reserve ("Rainy Day Fund") which is part of the fund balance of the General Fund was reported at \$1.849 billion in the CAFR and is currently at \$1.254 billion.
-Notably \$756.5 million of withdrawals were directed toward Hurricane Florence recover efforts (The Hurricane Florence Emergency Response Act (S.L 2018-134) and the Hurricane Florence Disaster Recovery Act (S.L.
+The Savings Reserve ("Rainy Day Fund") which is part of the fund balance of the General Fund was reported at \$1.254 billion in the CAFR and is currently at \$1.169 billion.
+Notably \$756.5 million of withdrawals were directed toward Hurricane Florence recovery efforts (The Hurricane Florence Emergency Response Act (S.L 2018-134) and the Hurricane Florence Disaster Recovery Act (S.L.
 2018-136)).

 S.L.
-2017-7 directed OSBM and the Fiscal Research Division (FRD) to establish a new goal for the Rainy Day Fund.
+2017-5 directed OSBM and the Fiscal Research Division ("FRD") to establish a new goal for the Rainy Day Fund.
 Previously the target was 8% of the prior year's General Fund operating budget.
-The new target established in 2019 for the next fiscal year is \$2.607 billion or 10.9% of the prior year operating budget.
+The 2019 target for the current for the current fiscal year is \$2.607 billion or 10.9% of the prior year operating budget.
+The target for 2021 will remain the same at 10.9%.
 The Committee continues to recommend that sustainable structural budgetary balance and continuing provision for an adequate level of reserves remain a priority.